 - You cannot enter a poem written by more than one author.

 - Competition entries cannot be returned under any circumstances.
 Please make sure you keep a record of all poems entered and send copies only.

 - By entering this competition, entrants agree that their poems and data may be used by The Poetry Society, including for research purposes.
 Occasionally The Poetry Society works with academic and cultural partners to produce academic research.
 By entering this competition, you are also agreeing that your anonymised data and poems can be used in such research.

-- Teachers, librarians and youth leaders should not use the permission form, but should comply with their own organisation’s GDPR policy.
+- Teachers, librarians and youth leaders do not have to use the permission form, but should comply with their own organisation’s GDPR policy.
 If you have any questions please contact The Poetry Society on [email protected] or 020 7420 9880 and we will be happy to help.

 - The judges’ decision is final, and no correspondence will be entered into concerning this decision.